mikeplate/ubuntu-admin/README.md

 - Sinatra and a few other gems
 - Add a default site on port 80, any host name, as a Ruby+Sinatra app

+### Background

+The script will automatically download the source code for the latest version of Nginx stable release and build it with the Passenger extension that is installed with the gem tool.
+The setup of Nginx is quite similar to what you get on Ubuntu with the standard package but with at least two exceptions:

+- All site directories are placed under the /srv/www directory
+- Site configuration files are stored in /etc/nginx/sites/*.conf (no distinction between sites-available and sites-enabled as in the standard package)

 ## Add a new site to the web server

 Adding a new site is supported by two scripts depending on if it should be an Ruby+Sinatra app or a php app.